ORNL/cpp-proposals-pub/aligned_accessor/aligned_accessor.md

 * Revision 1 (pre-Kona) to be submitted 2023-10-15

+    * Implement changes requested by LEWG review on 2023/10/10

         * Change `gcd` converting constructor Constraint to a Mandate

         * Add Example in the wording section that uses `is_sufficiently_aligned` to check the pointer overalignment precondition

+        * Add Example in the wording section that uses `aligned_alloc` to create an overaligned allocation, to show that `aligned_accessor` exists as part of a system

+    * Add more design discussion based on LEWG review on 2023/10/10

+        * Explain why we do not include an `aligned_mdspan` alias

 # Purpose of this paper